Best Las Vegas Hangover Cures: 4 Ways To Alleviate the Morning Pain in Sin City

 At that time, I couldn’t think of anything I wanted to do less, but in hindsight, I stumbled ass-backwards into the mother of all hangover cures.

 What I didn’t know is when you book a massage, you also get access to the entire spa for that day.
-So, while our massages only lasted an hour, we were able to use their variety of hot tubs, plunge pools, rain showers, steam rooms, etc. And man, that was a GODSEND!
+So, while our massages lasted only an hour, we were able to use their variety of hot tubs, plunge pools, rain showers, steam rooms, etc. That was a GODSEND!

 I struggled into that spa as a dead man walking and strutted out like Ric Flair, ready to choke out that hangover with a Corona blitzkrieg.